turgu1/esp32-oberon-compiler/doc/Users Guide.md

 ## Standard Module

 The ESP32 Oberon Compiler is supplied with a variaty of modules for use by applications.
 This section presents each of these modules and the specific aspects of their interface in relation with the targetted architecture.

+### Module Kernel

+Support for:

+- Heap allocation through the New function.
+- Garbage collection
+- General timing functions
+- Error trap support

+This module is currently being developped.

 ### Module Out